pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### incrementOne

 This method is similar to the previous one, but uses a fixed increment value of one.
-Its syntax is

-__increment_one(name: str)__

-where name represents the name of the counter.
+Its syntax is **incrementOne(name: string)** where name represents the name of the counter.

 For example, we can create a counter called “mycomponent.mymethod.calls2” that increases by one every time it is called: